What is Blended Teaching?

 Blended teaching is distinct from hybrid instruction

 A blended course is distinct from a hybrid course.
-At Stanford, hybrid specifically describes a course that meets partially in-person and partially fully online.
+At Stanford, hybrid specifically describes a course where some sessions take place in person and some sessions take place fully online.
 The in-person meetings may often include blended teaching elements.

 Hybrid courses at Stanford have different requirements and policies associated with them, compared to blended teaching.
 If you are considering teaching a hybrid course, see What is a Hybrid Course? for more information.

-A course where some students attend in person on campus and other students attend those same sessions remotely on Zoom is considered a hybrid course.
+A course where some sessions are regularly held in person, and other sessions are regularly held online is a hybrid course.